work4office/mobile-store-app/README.md

-📱 Mobile Store App\
+📱 Tour booking App\
-A practice mobile‑store app built with a React UI and a FastAPI backend using SQL for data management.
-It lets users browse and manage mobile products.
-I’m now recreating the backend in Node.js to strengthen my full‑stack development skills.
+A practice mobile‑store app built with a React UI and a Node Js backend using Mongoose for data management.
+It lets users browse and book tour.
+I’m now creating the backend in Node.js to strengthen my full‑stack development skills.

 🚀 Tech Stack\
 Frontend: React\
-Backend (v1): FastAPI\
-Backend (v2 – in progress): Node.js\
+Backend (v1): Node.js\
-Database: SQL
+Database: MongoDb(Mongoose)

 🎯 Purpose\
-This project is purely for learning and improving full‑stack development skills by implementing the same app with different backend technologies.
+This project is purely for learning and improving full‑stack development skills by implementing the app with Node Js backend technologies.